Isolumi/ClassLynk/README.md

 # Installation
-Begin by installing the gcloud cli which can be found at: https://cloud.google.com/sdk/docs/install#installation_instructions
+Begin by installing the gcloud CLI which can be found at: https://cloud.google.com/sdk/docs/install#installation_instructions

 Then setup the application default by running the following command
 ```shell